pradeep-rajapaksha/laravel-vue-sample-project/README.md

 ## Frontend App (SPA): Vue.js
 - locate into `meduim-app` directory
-- run `npm install` and `npm run serve` to start the frontend app: app will be served by http://localhost:8080
+- run `npm install` and `npm run serve` to start the frontend app: app will be served by http://localhost:8080 or http://[ip]:8080